What Are The Symptoms Of An Unhealthy Gut?

 It’s important to test for methane and hydrogen gases, as methane has been shown to produce symptoms in multiple studies.
 Constipation appears to be the most common symptom of methane SIBO [Source: PubMed].

 At Healthpath we use the three-hour lactulose SIBO test, which measures both hydrogen and methane gases.
-You’ll receive the test kit within two to three days of your request.
+You’ll receive the test kit within two to four working days of your request.
 You’ll need to follow a special diet for the day before the test.

-You’ll get your results within a maximum of one week.
+You’ll get your results within a maximum of 14 working days from the day your sample has been received at the lab.

 The SIBO test shows the levels of hydrogen and methane gas present in your small intestine.